CourtKowaluk/ARENA-Animation/README.md

 To begin with, upload your file to github, and then view the raw file.
 This link is what will be used to upload the model to the ARENA.

 ### Using the Builder Tool
 [The builder tool](https://xr.andrew.cmu.edu/build.html) allows you to send objects into the ARENA relatively easily.
+(This will not work for arena-west1.conix.io, the host for the UCLA workshop).
 - The `object_id` is what the model will be called in the scene.
 - For `object_type`, select 'gltf-model'.
 - The `GLTF model URL` is the raw github URL.